Citec

-Citec is a company that provides plant and product engineering, engineering consultancy as well as in technical documentation and digital solutions.
+Citec is a company that provides plant and product engineering, engineering consultancy as well as in technical documentation.
 The company trades within energy, process, oil & gas and machinery & equipment sectors.

 The total number of employees is 1,000 and the turnover for 2020 was 73 million euros.

 Citec is headquartered in Vaasa, Finland, and has offices in Finland, Sweden, Norway, France, Germany, India and Saudi Arabia.

 The company Tri-Tech was founded in 1984 by Rune Westergård and Rolf Berg within the field of mechanical engineering.

 During the first few years the company was a small engineering firm.
-In the early 1990's a more rapid expansion phase began.
+In the early 1990s, a more rapid expansion phase began.
 Simultaneously as new lines of business emerged: environmental consultancy and technical documentation.
 These lines of business became two separate corporations in 1993 (Citec Environmental) and 2001 (Citec Information).
 In 2008, Citec Environmental became part of Citec Engineering Oy Ab.

 In 2011 both companies - Citec Engineering Oy Ab and Citec Information Oy Ab – were consolidated into one group; Citec Oy Ab.
 A fund managed by Sentica Partners entered as the new majority shareholder with a 67 percent share and Martin Strand was appointed CEO as of June 1, 2011.

 In conjunction with Martin Strand's retirement, Johan Westermarck was appointed CEO of Citec Group as of December 4, 2017.